rhtgpta/data-512-a1/README.md

-## Data 512 A1 (Data Curation)
+## Data 512: A1 - Data Curation

 Goal: The goal of the assignment is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through September 30 2018.
-The intermediate datasets are saved as json and csv files, and the final graph displays the trends over time.
+The intermediate datasets are saved as json and csv files, and the final graph displays the trend over time.
 For the assignment, two different Wikimedia REST API endpoints are used (Legacy and Pageviews).

 ### Terms of Use and License of Source Data